 Managers need to make decisions quickly and don’t have time for evidence-based practice: Even quick decisions require the most robust and trustworthy evidence.

 The unique nature of each organisation means evidence from scientific literature does not apply: Different organisations tend to face similar issues and respond in similar ways.

 Briner argues that barriers exist in both academic and organisational spheres.
 He claims that students are often taught to learn theories, which may be questionable.
 Instead, they should be taught to think critically and for themselves, while questioning the quality of information.
 In organisations, political and career incentives may once again encourage sticking with the status quo, or current processes, which may not be effective.

 Evidence of evidence-based practice effectiveness

-CEBMa research indicates that an evidence-based approach is indeed more effective than less structured decision-making processes, which often favour personal experience over sound research, in various ways:
+CEBMa research indicates that an evidence-based approach is more effective in various ways than less structured decision-making processes which often favour personal experience over sound research:

 Risk assessments based on the accumulated experience of many people are generally more accurate than those based on one person’s experience, ensuring forecasts are made independently before being combined.

 Judgements based on hard data and statistics are more accurate than those based on individual experience.

 Knowledge from scientific literature is more accurate than expert opinions.